What is a life insurance beneficiary?

 What happens to life insurance with no beneficiary designated?

 If you don't name a beneficiary, your life insurance death benefit might be paid to your estate, which kicks off a lengthy probate process that can delay payment to any heirs.
 Plus, if paid to your estate, your death benefit may be used to pay for the cost of settling your estate and any outstanding debts.
+Learn more about life insurance without a beneficiary.

 What is a contingent life insurance beneficiary?